etienne-bechara/nestjs-redis/README.md

 ## Usage

-Simply inject the `RedisService` at your desired provider and you shall be able to use one of the built-in methods:
+Import `RedisModule` into the domain you with to use it followed by injecting the `RedisService` at your desired provider and you shall be able to use one of the built-in methods:

 ```
 getKey<T>(key: string): Promise<T>;